younisyousaf/todoapp/README.md

 1. **Installation**: Clone this repository to your local machine.

 2. **Dependencies**: Make sure you have all the necessary dependencies installed.
-You can find them in the `requirements.txt` file.

-3. **Run the App**: Use the command `python app.py` to start the ToDo Basic App.

 4. **Usage**: Explore the app's features, add tasks, and delete them as needed.

-## Contributing

-We welcome contributions from the community.
-Whether it's fixing a bug, improving documentation, or adding new features, your help is appreciated.
-Please follow our [contributing guidelines](CONTRIBUTING.md) for more information.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact